Derekdespo/readme-gen/README.md

-# Derek's Readme Generator
+# My Readme Generator

 ## Description

-Created an application with node.js to generate a Readme for new projects
+Using node.js and inquirer npm, this application will prompt the user with questions that will allow for a markdown file to be successfully created.

 ## Table of Contents
 * [Installation](##installation)